mbarzegary/mbarzegary.github.io/research.md

 Numerical modeling of foam formation process using Lattice Boltzmann method and multiphase fluid simulation\
 *Amirkabir University of Technology*, 2013--2017

-Development of coupling simulation software packages to link multiphysics CFD models and AI\
-*Amirkabir University of Technology*, 2010--2011

 Development of in-house CFD codes for simulating fluid flow and heat transfer in metal casting process\
 *Amirkabir University of Technology*, 2008--2011